OnaDebrah/Extras/README.md

 This application downloads prices from an api to be used by SmartPay.

 # Assumptions:
-- It is assumed that the program will run throughout the day
+- The program will run throughout the day
 - Api quota is 1000 request within 24 hours

+# Note
+- Frequency variable in Config file can be tuned to meet quota needs

 # How To Run:
 - Navigate to root of program